mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-I'm cheating a little bit here, because I omit a critical piece &mdash; creating a closure to extract the field from each item.
+I'm cheating a little bit here because I omit a critical piece &mdash; creating a closure to extract the field from each item.
 It looks like this:

 <a class="example" href="https://play.rust-lang.org/?gist=131027a481d4691821315ad308d26dc9&version=stable">